WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ```

-To send a request with the POST request body `'an example string'` to the url registered for `component-seller` when a user click happens:
+To send a request with the POST request body `'an example string'` to the URL registered for `component-seller` when a user click happens:
 ```
 window.fence.reportEvent({
   'eventType': 'click',